 With data breaches becoming increasingly common, it’s hard not to feel desensitized by their overwhelming number or helpless in the face of cyber security threats.
 Nevertheless, it’s important to remember that if your information has been compromised, you have legal recourse and a right to justice.

 Any diabetes patient with health insurance through Aetna, Cigna, Blue Cross Blue Shield or UnitedHealthcare could be affected by the HealthNow Network data breach.
-Contact our consumer protection attorneys to learn what you could be entitled to if your sensitive medical information was leaked in this data breach by filling out our free case evaluation today.
+Contact our consumer protection attorneys to learn what you could be entitled to if your sensitive medical information was leaked in this data breach.